yaelso/C21-leetcode/README.md

 # C21-leetcode
-This is a repository for all of my Ada Developers Academy C21 code challenge solutions, divided by language.
+A collection of LeetCode and similar code challenge solutions, divided by language.

 ## Table of Contents
+To do!